 - Weight gain, especially around the belly.

 - Darkening of the skin: Dark or thick patches of skin can form on the back of the neck, in the groin and under the breasts.

 - Male pattern baldness: Thinning hair or hair loss on the scalp.

 Effects of PCOS

-Women with PCOS are more likely to develop certain serious health problems.
+Women with Polycystic ovary syndrome (PCOS) are more likely to develop certain serious health problems.
 These include:

 - Infertility: To get pregnant, you have to ovulate.
 Women who don’t ovulate regularly don’t release as many eggs to be fertilized.
 Therefore, PCOS is one of the leading causes of infertility in women.

 - Pregnancy complications: PCOS can also cause problems during pregnancy for you and for your baby.
 Women with PCOS have higher chance of miscarriage and premature birth.

 - Metabolic syndrome: It is a group of health issues including high blood pressure, high blood sugar and abnormal cholesterol level.
 Together, these factors are called metabolic syndrome and they increase your risk of heart disease, diabetes, and stroke.